rackerlabs/docs-rackspace-federation/doc/index.rst

 *Last updated:* |today|

-|service| enables customers to configure their corporate security and identity
+|service| enables you to configure your corporate security and identity
-systems to allow their employees to use their regular company credentials to authenticate to Rackspace accounts.
+systems to enable your employees to use their regular company credentials to authenticate to Rackspace accounts.

 This user guide provides information related to |product name|, including